ember-template-lint/ember-template-lint/docs/rule/builtin-component-arguments.md

 * `value`

-Please note that this rule currently only warns about these three attributes on the `Input`, `Textarea` components, but might be extended in the future to also warn about other attributes or builtin components.
+Please note that this rule currently only warns about these three attributes on the `Input`, and one property on the `Textarea` components, but might be extended in the future to also warn about other attributes or builtin components.

 ## Examples